caomw/PythonExamples/README.md

 # PythonExamples
-This repository contains my first experiences with the Python language.
+This repository contains my first experiences with the <A href="http://www.python.org"><i>Python programming language</i></A>.
 I am a newbie about this language, thus these examples are very basic, and at the introductory level.

 The majority of the examples are largely inspired by these Kindle books: